RabitSalvokelk/Pipedrive/README.md

 Description:	Debian GNU/Linux 11 (bullseye)
 Release:		11
 Codename:		bullseye
 Prerequisites:
-3 hosts of the above enviornment
 VirtualBox
+3 guests of the above enviornment on Vbox
-Network settings configured
+Network settings configured for all clients
-ufw configured to allow ssh
+openssh and ufw configured to allow ssh on all clients
-openssh configured
-Possibly a different enviornment
-A lot of time

 Main code:
 code_for_host.sh 	- should be run on elk host stack to install and configure elastic, kibana and logstash based on original_task.txt